Digiducer/Csharp_examples-/NAUDIO_WaveIn/readme.md

 Each Digiducer contains in the name calibration information traceable back to national standards to convert the raw samples into engineering units of acceleration ratio.

+Additional details about the sensor can be found at http://digiducer.com/?aff=3